Towards an Axiomatic Formulation of Noncommutative Quantum Field Theory: Abstract

 \section{Abstract}

 {We propose new Wightman functions as vacuum expectation values of products of field operators in the \nc space-time.
 These Wightman functions involve the $\star$-product among the fields, compatible with the twisted Poincar\'e symmetry of the noncommutative quantum field theory (NC QFT).
 In the case of only space-space \ncy ($\theta_{0i}=0$), we prove the CPT theorem using the \nc form of the Wightman functions.
-As a byproduct, we arrive at the general conclusion of the following theorem: the violation of CPT invariance implies the violation of not only Lorentz invariance, but also its subgroup of symmetry, $O(1,1)\times SO(2)$.
 We also show that the spin-statistics theorem, demonstrated for the simplest case of a scalar field, holds in NC QFT within this formalism.}